Skip to main content

 Prevention: Rotate Placement and Maintain Oral Hygiene

 • Rotate placement: Alternate between upper-left, upper-right, and upper-middle gums daily.
-This prevents local irritation and leukoplakia.
+This helps reduce repeated irritation in the same spot.

 • Brush and rinse: Regular brushing and water rinses reduce bacterial accumulation under the pouch.